 This year, 363 students made the Dean’s List — the largest number in the faculty’s history.

-During the Sept.
-21 event, Dr. Courage also presented the Dean of Science Book Prize, awarded annually to one student in each department offering a B.Sc. program.
-It is awarded based on the recommendation of the head of the department on the basis of demonstrated academic excellence in the declared major.
+During the event, acting dean Dr. Travis Fridgen also presented the Dean of Science Book Prize, awarded annually to one student in each department offering a B.Sc. program.
+It is awarded on the recommendation of the head of the department on the basis of demonstrated academic excellence in the declared major.

-Dr. Mark Abrahams, vice-president (research), pro tempore, also attended and presented the Lou Visentin Award, the highest award for undergraduate achievement in the Faculty of Science.
-It recognizes students who have held a place on the dean’s list for four consecutive years.
-This year, 32 students were recognized for this accomplishment.
+Dr. Fridgen also presented the Lou Visentin Award, the highest award for undergraduate achievement in the Faculty of Science.
+It recognizes the students who have held a place on the Dean’s List for four consecutive years.
+In 2020-21, 24 students were honoured for this achievement.

 Co-op Student of the Year

-Alexander Brandt was the inaugural recipient of the Science Co-op Student of the Year Award.
-The award recognizes a full-time undergraduate co-operative education student who has demonstrated exceptionality in all aspects of his or her academic program and work term performance.
+Suhail Hassan received the Science Co-op Student of the Year Award.
+It recognizes a full-time undergraduate co-operative education student who has demonstrated exceptionality in all aspects of his or her academic program and work-term performance.

 The Dean of Science Distinguished Scholar Medal recognizes an individual with a sustained, outstanding record of both research and teaching at Memorial.

-This year, the dean of science added a new award to recognize faculty members with an extended record of excellence, creativity and commitment to teaching and learning in the Faculty of Science.
+The Dean of Science Distinguished Teacher Award recognizes faculty members with an extended record of excellence, creativity and commitment to teaching and learning in the Faculty of Science.

-Photos from the ceremony can also be found on the Faculty of Science Facebook page.
+Photos from the ceremony will also be found on the Faculty of Science Facebook page.